iterative/dvc.org/content/docs/start/experiments/experiment-tracking.md

 ---
-title: 'Get Started: Experiment Live Tracking'
+title: 'Get Started: Experiment Tracking'
 description:
-  'Track the changes to the code, data, metrics, parameters and plots associated with each experiment, without bloating your Git repo.'
+  'Track changes to code, data, metrics, parameters and plots associated with each experiment, without bloating your Git repo.'
 ---

-# Get Started: Experiment Live Tracking
+# Get Started: Experiment Tracking

 Tools like [Jupyter Notebooks](https://jupyter.org/) are useful for rapid prototyping, but it's hard to keep track of changes and reproduce experiments.